Trump hardens tone on China as trade war rattles economy

 "The canary in the mine may be falling off its perch," economist Joel Naroff told clients in a note.

-Wall Street was already in the red early on Tuesday, the first trading session since Trump jacked up duty rates on more than US$100 billion in Chinese imports over the weekend.
+Wall Street sank into the red early on Tuesday, the first trading session since Trump jacked up duty rates on more than US$100 billion in Chinese imports over the weekend.

-Shortly after 1600 GMT, the benchmark Dow had fallen 1.3 per cent.
-Yields on 10-year US Treasury notes touched three-year lows.
+The benchmark Dow Jones Industrial Average fell 1.1 per cent.
+Yields on 10-year US Treasury notes briefly touched three-year lows.

 The grim results for the US manufacturing sector were only the latest sign of softening US economy, which has seen slower hiring and a sharp drop off in investment by businesses.